hemerajs/hemera/packages/hemera-mail/README.md

 ### How to add attachments ?

 As long as your content TEXT, HTML is very small (A typical 80-word plain text message is around 10 KB.) it's no problem to transfer it over NATS.
 Transfering big files in a distributed system is in general an anti-pattern because it will affect the latency of your network and can result in cascading failures.
-In practice, we recommend to create an API Gateway which is resonsible to handle file uploads.
+In practice, we recommend to create an API Gateway which is responsible to handle file uploads.
 The files can be stored in a distributed object storage like Amazon S3 or opensource alternatives [Rook](https://rook.io/), [Minio](https://docs.minio.io/).
-The developer would only work with IDs, Urls.
+The developer should only work with ID's or Url's.

-Lots of mail services are providing an interface to manage email templates this is a great feature because you don't have to resend them on every mail.
-In line with the motto "Buy it and stick to your business".
+Lots of mail services are providing an interface to manage email templates this is a great feature because you don't have to send the template on every mail in line with the motto "Buy it and stick to your business".